suswei/RLCT/README.md

 ## Reproducing symmetry experiments

-The results are obtained by running mcmc_symmetry_pyro.py with the following configuration ???
+The results are obtained by running mcmc_symmetry_pyro.py with various configurations, see paper for the settings we consider.